payloadcms/payload/packages/plugin-relationship-object-ids/README.md

 It injects a `beforeChange` field hook into each `relationship` and `upload` field, which converts string-based IDs to `ObjectID`s immediately prior to storage.

+By default, it also injects an `afterRead` field hook into the above fields, which ensures that the values are re-formatted back to strings after having been read from the database.

 #### Usage

 Simply import and install the plugin to make it work: